 - Natural Language Understanding (NLU): the understanding of human language by computer.

 - Natural Language Generation (NLG): the ability of machines to write things like reports and sports stories.

 Developing new drugs isn’t for the faint of heart.
-One oft-quoted study found that pharmaceutical companies need more than a decade and upwards of $1.3 billion to bring a drug to market.
-AI algorithms can not only help jumpstart the process by rapidly identifying promising molecules out of billions of iterations, but companies are also developing AI solutions to expedite clinical trials, which are the most expensive phase of the process.
-And a few of the more than 200 startups working on various aspects of AI driven drug discovery do it all.
-The use of machine learning in drug discovery and development is really the latest tool in the digitization of this sector of the biotech and pharmaceutical industries, building on a strategy that’s become known as computational drug discovery, where advances in computing, sequencing, modeling, and more have already helped accelerate the process.
-Machine learning takes even more of the guesswork out of the equation, predicting everything from potential toxicities to how a drug candidate might interact with different body tissues and chemistry.
+One oft-quoted study found that it takes more than a decade and upwards of $1.3 billion for a pharmaceutical company to bring a drug to market.
+AI algorithms can help jumpstart the process by rapidly identifying promising molecules out of billions of iterations.
+Some companies are developing AI solutions to expedite clinical trials, which are the most expensive phase of the process.
+And a few of the more than 200 startups working on various aspects of AI-driven drug discovery do it all.
+The use of machine learning in drug discovery and development is really the latest tool in the digitization of the pharmaceutical industry.
+The optimal way to discover drugs now is a strategy that’s become known as computational drug discovery, where advances in computing, sequencing, and modeling, are helping to accelerate the drug discovery process.

 Big Data Analytics